richardkorneisel/intro-to-python/readme.md

 ```

 Notice a few other things about the above block of code:

-* We no longer need to precede new variables with `var`.
+- We no longer need to precede new variables with `var`, `let`, or `const`.
 Just use the name of the variable!
-* Variables are instantiated as they are used
+- Variables are instantiated as they are used
-* Variables are also written in `snake_case`.
+- Variables are also written in `snake_case`.
 That means all lower case with words separated by underscores.
-* Variable names should still be semantic
+- Variable names should still be semantic

 ### No Semicolons

 While your code will work if you close a line with `;`, common practice is not to use them.

-## You Do: Data Types
-(15 minutes / 0:45)
+## You Do: Data Types (15 minutes / 0:25)

 Spend 15 minutes reading through everything up until the **Data Types Exercises** section below this one.